-- Makoros (Traditional Canoes) – for the more adventurous we can arrange a traditional Makoro (African canoe) to experience some of the local culture.
+- Makoros (Traditional Canoes) – for the more adventurous we can arrange a traditional Makoro (African wooden dugout) to experience some of the local culture.

 - Floodplain Drives – Guests can take a drive into the floodplains surrounding the lodge, where a variety of water birds can be spotted at the other backwaters situated further in the bush.
 This is an activity very popular for keen bird photographers.
 For those not wishing to take their own vehicle the lodge offers a drive that is 2 – 3 hours long and the best times are either early in the morning or in the late afternoon.

 - Bicycles – Mountain bikes are available for guests wishing to either explore the surrounding bush, forest areas or to view wildlife at a nearby man-made watering hole.
 While cycling through the bush, the more vigilant, may have a chance of seeing elephant, kudu or impala.
 This is an ideal activity for families, as adults and children’s bicycles are available.